-When necessary to use, apply pesticides according to the directions on the label and use the following BMPs:
+- When necessary to use, apply pesticides according to the directions on the label and use the following BMPs: - Conduct spray applications according to specific label directions and the applicable local and state regulations. - Do not apply pesticides if it is raining or immediately before expected rain (unless the label directs such timing). - Ensure the pesticide application equipment is capable of immediate shutoff in the event of an emergency. - Do not apply pesticides within 100 feet of open waters, including wetlands, ponds, streams, sloughs, or any drainage ditch or channel that leads to open water except when approved by the Department of Ecology or Seattle Public Utilities (all sensitive areas including wells, streams, and wetlands must be flagged prior to spraying.)
+Take care to avoid contamination or site disturbance during applications.

-- Conduct spray applications according to specific label directions and the applicable local and state regulations. - Do not apply pesticides if it is raining or immediately before expected rain (unless the label directs such timing). - Ensure that the pesticide application equipment is capable of immediate shutoff in the event of an emergency. - Do not apply pesticides within 100 feet of open waters including wetlands, ponds, streams, sloughs, or any drainage ditch or channel that leads to open water except when approved by the Department of Ecology or Seattle Public Utilities (all sensitive areas including wells, streams, and wetlands must be flagged prior to spraying.)
-Take care to avoid contamination or site disturbance during applications. - Never apply pesticides in quantities that exceed the manufacturer's instructions. - Mix pesticides and clean the application equipment under cover in an area where accidental spills will not enter surface water or ground water and will not contaminate the soil.
+- Never apply pesticides in quantities that exceed the manufacturer's instructions. - Mix pesticides and clean the application equipment under cover in an area where accidental spills will not enter surface water or ground water and will not contaminate the soil. - Refer to S435 BMPs for Pesticides and an Integrated Pest Management Program.